 A significant amount of our revenue is derived from a limited number of customers.
-As of March 31, 2023, sales to Samsung Electronics Co.
-Ltd. accounted for 11% and Intel Corporation accounted for 10% of our revenue.
 We expect that a relatively small number of customers will continue to account for a substantial portion of our revenue for the foreseeable future.

 As a result of this revenue concentration, our results of operations could be adversely affected by the decision of a single key licensee or customer to cease using our technology or products or by a decline in the number of products that incorporate our technology that are sold by a single licensee or customer or by a small group of licensees or customers.
 We must continue to obtain new significant licensees and to increase our revenue and grow our business.